spiritlake/ares-extras/README.md

 The README file in each folder contains details about each item.

+## Contribution Guidlines

+See the [AresMUSH submission guidelines](https://aresmush.com/tutorials/code/extra-contribs/) if you want to contribute your own plugins or extras.

 ## Supported Plugins

 These plugins are not part of the Ares core release, but are still officially supported.
 They can be installed easily using the add-plugin script, as described in [Ares Extras](https://aresmush.com/tutorials/code/extras/).